odysseyofnoises/EurKEY-Ultra/README.md

 * Romanian comma-below support for ț and ș
 * Turkish dotless ı and capital dotted İ
 * Easier access to letters with ogonek, like ą and ę

-Letters like ř and š for Czech and Slovak can be typed using fewer keystrokes than EurKEY.
-My layout uses more individual dead keys, but most letters can be typed in only 3 keystrokes.
+* Letters like ř and š for Czech and Slovak can also be typed using fewer keystrokes than EurKEY.

+My layout uses more dead keys, but most letters can be typed in only 3 keystrokes.
 For example, to type ř, you use AltGr + 5, and then hit the r key.
 I tested this keyboard layout with typing tests on keyhero.com, 10fastfingers.com, and free-online-writing.com.
-I used the keyboard layout to write passages in Spanish, French, German, Norwegian, Icelandic, Hungarian, Polish, Slovak, Czech, Latvian, Lithuanian, Romanian, Turkish, and many others.
+I used the keyboard layout to type passages in Spanish, French, German, Norwegian, Icelandic, Hungarian, Polish, Slovak, Czech, Latvian, Lithuanian, Romanian, Turkish, and many others.
 Esperanto is also fully supported.
 Basically for all of the Latin-based scripts available on those typing test sites, I tested them several times each.
 I was able to get about 30–40 WPM for pretty much every language I tested, which may seem pretty slow, but you could probably do it much faster with practice.

 # Layout